Human resources and leadership management for Osmose’s team

-The training must be based on practical examples and concrete guidelines adapted to the context to be implemented by the coordinator.
+The training must be based on practical examples (cases studies and examples taken from real Osmose’s situations) and concrete guidelines adapted to the context to be implemented by the coordinator.

-The Volunteer will travel every day in Tuk tuk or walking from hotel to office, which takes approx. 10min
+The Volunteer will walk every day from hotel to office, which takes approx. 3 min

 Breakfast and dinner will be taken in hotel or restaurants nearby, lunch will be taken in restaurant nearby the office.